Skip to main content Skip to main navigation menu Skip to site footer

 Plagiarism detection (iThendicate)

-In addition to making available this Publishing Ethics and malpractice Resource Kit, publisher is also active in other publishing ethics initiatives, internally and externally.
-With the CrossRef Association it is involved in a plagiarism software project called Crossref Similarity Check (Powered by Ithendicate).
+In addition to making available this Publishing Ethics and Malpractice Resource Kit, the publisher is also active in other publishing ethics initiatives, internally and externally.
+The CrossRef Association is involved in a plagiarism software project called Crossref Similarity Check (Powered by Ithendicate).
 This link provides more information about this initiative.